 Open Water (2003) is suspense thriller based on a true story about a couple stranded in the middle of the ocean after being accidentally left behind by their scuba diving group.
 The film is loosely inspired by the true story of Tom and Eileen Lonergan, who, in 1998, where accidentally left behind on a scuba diving tour of the Great Barrier Reef.

-Rather than using CGI or mechanical puppets, Open Water (2003) used live sharks, striving for an authentic representation of shark behaviour, rather than the sensationalised version that is often seen.
+Rather than using CGI or mechanical puppets, Open Water (2003) used live sharks.
+Production wanted to show an authentic representation of shark behaviour, rather than the sensationalised version that is often seen.

-Whilst the real-life events that inspired the story occurred in the southern Pacific Ocean, the film shifts the setting to the Atlantic Ocean, with filming locations including The Bahamas, the United States Virgin Islands, the Grenadines, and Mexico.
+Whilst the real-life events that inspired the story occurred in the southern Pacific Ocean, the film shifts the setting to the Atlantic Ocean.
+Filming locations including The Bahamas, the United States Virgin Islands, the Grenadines, and Mexico.

 A gripping thriller based on real events, Captain Phillips (2013) tells the story of Richard Phillips, the captain of the American cargo ship Maersk Alabama.
-As the ship travels off the coast of Somalia, it is hijacked by Somali pirates led by a man named Muse.
+As the ship travels off the coast of Somalia, it is hijacked by a group of Somali pirates.

 A vast majority of filming took place off the coast of Malta in the Mediterranean Sea.
 The crew spent nine weeks shooting on the Alexander Maersk, a container ship that's identical to the Maersk Alabama.